 SLMPD and CMS: A Collaborative Relationship.

 Community Mediation Services of St. Louis has developed a collaborative relationship with the St. Louis Metropolitan Police Department to provide police citizen mediation services as a method of addressing citizen complaints against police officers.
-Police citizen mediation offers a win-win opportunity for citizens to discuss concerns directly with police officers, and for officers to respond directly to citizen complaints in a formal, confidential setting.
+Police citizen mediation offers a win-win opportunity for citizens to discuss concerns directly with police officers, and for officers to respond directly to citizen complaints in a informal, confidential setting.
 Officers can learn and improve from non-ideal experiences without the matter being put through an often impersonal and arbitrary disciplinary process.
 In most experiences, Police-Citizen Mediation has yielded greater understanding and trust between citizens and the police department.

 Police Citizen Mediation is Attractive to Citizens

 - Citizens speak directly to officers and can see first hand that the police department takes their concerns seriously.

 - Citizens have an opportunity to be heard and understood directly by the officers involved in their incident.